jorishr/pwa-users/readme.md

-# basic users pwa
+# pwa-users

-Progressive web app in vanilla js with Google Workbox.
-The app fetches and presents 10 users from the placeholder API.
+Basic progressive web app with Google Workbox that fetches user data form the placeholder API.

 # features

-- The fetched data is cached
+- fetched data is cached for offline use
-- Google font is cached
+- google font is cached for offline use
+- app can be installed locally with icon